-3.1.1 The writer of the SDS needs to keep in mind that a Safety Data Sheet (SDS) must inform its audience of the possible-hazards of a substance, and provide information on the safe storage, handling and disposal of the substance.
-An SDS contains information on the potential health effects of exposure and how to work safely with the substance or mixture.
-It also contains hazard information on the use, storage, handling and emergency procedures related to that substance or mixture.

-3.1.2 When writing the SDS, information should be presented in a consistent and complete form, with the workplace audience firmly in mind.
-However, it should be considered that all or part of the SDS can be used to inform workers, employers, health and safety professionals, emergency personnel, relevant government agencies, as well as members of the community.

-3.1.3 Language used in the SDS should be simple, clear and precise, avoiding jargon, acronyms and abbreviations.
+- 3.1.1 The writer of the SDS needs to keep in mind that a Safety Data Sheet (SDS) must inform its audience of the possible hazards of a substance, and provide information on the safe storage, handling and disposal of the substance.
+An SDS contains information on the potential health effects of exposure and how to work safely with the substance.
+It also contains hazard information on the use, storage, handling and emergency procedures related to that substance. - 3.1.2 When writing the SDS, information should be presented in a consistent and complete form, with the workplace audience firmly in mind.
+However, it should be considered that all or part of the SDS can be used to inform workers, employers, health and safety professionals, emergency personnel, relevant government agencies, as well as members of the community. - 3.1.3 Language used in the SDS should be simple, clear and precise, avoiding jargon, acronyms and abbreviations.
 Vague and misleading expressions should not be used.
 Phrases such as 'may be dangerous', 'no health effects', 'safe under most conditions of use', or 'harmless' are also unacceptable.
-It may be that information on certain properties is of no significance or that it is technically impossible to provide; if so the reasons for this must be clearly stated under each heading.
-If it is stated that a particular hazard does not exist the safety data sheet should clearly differentiate between cases where no information is available to the classifier, and cases where negative test results are available.